coollushcave/minecraft-bot-java-bedrock/README.md

 ## Installation on linux
 - ## Java
-1. Open a terminal and install the libary
+1. Open a terminal and install the libary:
 ```bash
 npm install minecraft-protocol
 ```